openwallet-foundation/owl-agent-test-harness/docs/README.md

 The latest interoperability test results are below.
 Each row is a test agent, its columns the results of tests executed in combination with other test agents.
-The bolded cell per row shows the results of all tests run for the given test agent.
+The last column ("All Tests") shows the results of all tests run for the given test agent in any role.
 The link on each test agent name provides more details about results for all test combinations for that test agent.
 On that page are links to a full history of the test runs and full details on every executed test.